-WhatCar? has revealed the winners in its Car of the Year awards, including the best value car and electric vehicle.
+WhatCar? has revealed the winners in its Car of the Year awards, including the best small car and electric vehicle.

 Thankfully, the experts at WhatCar? have announced their cars of the year, with winners across a host of different categories, as well as an overall winner.